-The Administration Sergeant will make a recommendation to the Chief of Police regarding temporary modified-duty assignments that may be available based on the needs of the Department and the limitations of the employee.
+The Operations Sergeant will make a recommendation through the chain of command to the Chief of Police regarding temporary modified-duty assignments that may be available based on the needs of the Department and the limitations of the employee.
 The Chief of Police or the authorized designee shall confer with the Village Administration or the Village Attorney as appropriate.

-Requests for a temporary modified-duty assignment of 20 hours or less per week may be approved and facilitated by the Administration Sergeant, with notice to the Chief of Police.
+Requests for a temporary modified-duty assignment of 20 hours or less per week may be approved and facilitated by the Operations Sergeant or Operations Sergeant, with notice to the Chief of Police.